neondatabase/website/content/docs/import/import-sample-data.md

    psql postgresql://[user]:[password]@[neon_hostname]/periodic_table
    ```

-5. Look up the the element with the Atomic Number 10:
+5. Look up the element with the Atomic Number 10:

    ```sql
    SELECT * FROM periodic_table WHERE "AtomicNumber" = 10;